mkplayer-ios/releases/android.md

 **Change log:**
 - Bitmovin Analytics Integrated
-- Added Quality controls support, Adaptation, Buffer and Tweak configuration
+- Added support for selectable Quality controls support, Adaptation, Buffer controls and Tweak configuration
 - Support for SourceOptions
 - Support for wake lock and full screen
 - Deprecated use of initPlayer().
 MKPlayer construction takes care of initialization